Slider (pitch): Grip and action

 The grip for a slider is characterized as being similar to that of a fastball.
 Like all pitches, the grip can take many different forms, with slight variations between pitchers suiting their individual preferences.
 A common feature in most slider grips is the index and middle finger being close to each other.

 The associated wrist motion often contributes a large amount to the pitch's movement, and is characterized by a more supine positioning upon release.
-Like many other breaking balls, this motion can cause significant strain on the arm, and thus is not recommended for players under the age of 13.
+Like many other breaking balls, such as the sweeper (a type of slider) this motion can cause significant strain on the arm, and thus is not recommended for players under the age of 13.

 Effects

 The slider will typically move laterally towards the pitcher's glove-side.
 For example, when thrown by a right-handed pitcher, from the pitcher's perspective, the pitch will "slide" from the right (the arm-side) to the left (the glove-side).
 When thrown by a left-handed pitcher, the pitch breaks in the opposite direction, moving from the left to the right.
+Some sliders have more vertical break, while others have more horizontal break.
+The difference relies on arm slot, supination, and ultimately pitcher preference.

-Notable slider pitchers
+Slider pitchers

-Many famous pitchers have been known for their slider.
+Many famous pitchers have used sliders.
 Hall of Fame pitcher Randy Johnson was well-known for his unusually fast slider, which he nicknamed "Mr. Snappy".
 Other Hall of Fame pitchers renowned for their excellent slider include Steve Carlton, Dennis Eckersley, Bob Gibson, and John Smoltz.

-Other pitchers with notable sliders have included:
+Other pitchers to use sliders have included: